polygonjs/polygonjs-threejs-example-particles/README.md

 Here we show how to integrate Polygonjs scenes which contain **particles system**.

 The main difference with particle system is that they require a WebGLRenderer to function.
-When you use a Polygonjs scene on its own, you would view it with its **viewer**.
-The viewer mostly takes care of rendering the scene to the screen, but it is also useful to other scene objects like the particles, as they need to render things off screen, in order to run the simulation itself.
+When you use a Polygonjs scene on its own, you would view it with its [viewer](https://polygonjs.com/docs/api/TypedViewer).
+The viewer mostly takes care of rendering the scene to the screen, but it is also useful to other scene objects like the particles, as they need to render things off screen, in order to run the simulation.

 ## Recommended approach: Use Polygonjs Viewer